gatsbyjs/gatsby-ja/docs/contributing/triaging-github-issues/index.md

 > Do I use the same issue to track documentation additions or open a new one?

-If the issue describes the context well enough, then it is okay to update its title and use the same issue to track the addition of relevant documentation.
+If the Issue describes the context well enough, then it is okay to update its title and use the same Issue to track the addition of relevant documentation.

 > When do I follow up on an issue?

 If an author hasn’t responded to a comment for a week or two, it might be nice to follow up and ask if there’s anything else we can do to help.
-If the issue goes stale after that, our bot should be able to clean it up.
+If the Issue goes stale after that, our bot should be able to clean it up.

 > What do I do if an issue relates to something upstream?

-It’s a good practice to open an issue in the upstream repository in cases like this but isn’t strictly necessary.
+It’s a good practice to open an Issue in the upstream repository in cases like this but isn’t strictly necessary.
 Upstream in this case refers to repositories that house dependencies for Gatsby.